rspec/rspec.github.io/source/blog/2019-05-11-rspec-rails-4-0-has-been-released.md

 ### Ability to manually turn off Active Record support

-When using Rails without ActiveRecord we can mistakenly detect ActiveRecord as being used due to other gems autoloading the constants, we now support manually turning off Active Record support when not configured with:
+When using Rails without ActiveRecord or using an alternative ORM or a database of choice, e.g. Sequel, ROM, Mongoid etc. We can mistakenly detect ActiveRecord as being used due to other gems autoloading the constants, we now support manually turning off Active Record support when not configured with:
 `config.use_active_record = false`

 ## Stats: